Training Tips for Ships

 By Murray Goldberg, CEO, Marine Learning Systems

-Thank you for reading and until next time, keep healthy and sail safely.
+Until next time, thank you for reading and sail safely.